abreast. A multiple hitch in which the animals work side by side.

 multiple hitch.
 More than two animals hitched together.

 MVSc.
 A graduate of a European, Australian, or New Zealand veterinary college.

 navicular bone.
 The bone within the suspensory ligaments in the hoof.

 navicular disease.
-A painful lameness caused by the degeneration of the navicular bone.
+A painful lameness caused by the degeneration of the

 near.
 Same as nigh.